condyl/wordle-solver/README.md

    cd wordle-solver
    ```

-2. Ensure you have Python installed (version 3.6 or higher).'
+2. Ensure you have Python installed (version 3.6 or higher).

 ## Usage